dribnet/purvs/README.md

 ## PS1 MDDN 242 2018

-### Episode 05 day/night shift
+### Episode 06 make it interestingly interesting

-After figuring out how to change the background colours in the previous episode.
-It was now time to step up the alternatives in the change of colour.

-Which was to make the colour alternate between day and night for the numbers, this way the colours for the analog time are easily desirably understood when the day/night shift colours.

-the current update to this is shown above.
-The next step is to find a way to make this more interesting than it currently is set out now.
+On the previous episode The next step is to find a way to make this more interesting than it currently is set out now.

-(tip: the current change in colour is set to sec, due for testing purpose, and will be later drafted into the hourly sections soon)
+and in doing so i decided to change its entire layout and design.
+Trying to look at a more digital like feel, while also staying true to the original day/night concept i was looking.. here is the current process so far as shown.

-TUNE IN FOR MORE.. clockity clock works.
+TUNE IN FOR MORE.. clocks.